pynoor/pizzaservice/README.md

 - customer name
 - address

+## Tests:
 I will be attempting to do TDD (Test driven development) all throughout the project, let's see how this will go.

+The tests can be performed by executing the following command from the command line:

+>$ python3 manage.py test

+Specific tests can be ran by:

+>$ python3 manage.py test app_name.tests

 ## Disclaimers: